Anne Boleyn: Early years

-Two independent contemporary sources support the 1507 date.
-Author Gareth Russell wrote a summary of the evidence and relates that Jane Dormer, Duchess of Feria, wrote her memoirs shortly before her death in 1612.
-The former lady-in-waiting and confidante to Queen Mary I wrote of Anne Boleyn: "She was convicted and condemned and was not yet twenty-nine years of age."
-William Camden wrote a history of the reign of Elizabeth I and was granted access to the private papers of Lord Burghley and to the state archives.
-In that history, in the chapter dealing with Elizabeth's early life, he records in the margin that Anne was born in MDVII (1507).
+An independent contemporary source supports the 1507 date: William Camden wrote a history of the reign of Elizabeth I and was granted access to the private papers of Lord Burghley and to the state archives.
+In that history, in the chapter dealing with Elizabeth's early life, he records that Anne was born in 1507.

+As with Anne, it is uncertain when her two siblings were born, but the evidence indicates that her sister Mary was older than Anne.
+Mary's children believed their mother was the elder sister, and her grandson claimed the Ormond title in 1596 on the basis that she was the elder daughter, which Elizabeth I accepted.
+Anne's brother George was born around 1504, and Thomas Boleyn, writing in the 1530s, stated that his children were born before the death of his father, William Boleyn, in 1505.

-Anne's great-great-great-grandparents included a Lord Mayor of London, a duke, an earl, two aristocratic ladies and a knight.
-One of them, Geoffrey Boleyn, had been a mercer and wool merchant before becoming Lord Mayor.
+Anne's paternal ancestor, Geoffrey Boleyn, had been a mercer and wool merchant before becoming Lord Mayor.
 The Boleyn family originally came from Blickling in Norfolk, 15 mi north of Norwich.
 Anne's relatives included the Howards, one of the preeminent families in England; and Anne's ancestors included King Edward I of England.
 According to Eric Ives, she was certainly of more noble birth than Jane Seymour and Catherine Parr, Henry VIII's other English wives.
 The spelling of the Boleyn name was variable, as common at the time.
 Sometimes it was written as Bullen, hence the bull's heads which formed part of her family arms.

 At the court of Margaret of Austria in the Netherlands, Anne is listed as Boullan.
 From there she signed the letter to her father as Anna de Boullan.
 She was also called "Anna Bolina"; this Latinised form is used in most portraits of her.

 Anne's early education was typical for women of her class.
 In 1513, she was invited to join the schoolroom of Margaret of Austria and her four wards.
+Anne was sent to Austria by her father, where she served Archduchess Margaret and studied under a tutor.
+During her stay, Anne was called "bright and pleasant" for her age, and it was noted by many historians that her handwriting was more impressive than her French at the time.
 Her academic education was limited to arithmetic, her family genealogy, grammar, history, reading, spelling and writing.
 She also developed domestic skills such as dancing, embroidery, good manners, household management, music, needlework and singing.
 Anne learned to play games, such as cards, chess and dice.
 She was also taught archery, falconry, horseback riding and hunting.